Series: Contact center planning

 • Include Flowouts in Calculation: Flowouts are conversations that leave a queue without abandoning and without an agent handling the interaction.
 Typical scenarios include a customer on a voice call accepting a callback or an in-queue call flow transferring the call to another queue/flow.
 With this option enabled, the total number of flowouts is included in the total number of conversations for the SLA calculation.

 • Include Short Abandons in Calculation: Short abandons are abandons that happen within a specific time threshold.
-For more information, see Configure abandon intervals for the Abandon Intervals Metric view.
+For more information, see the Configure abandon intervals section in Configure contact center analytics options.
 When enabled, the SLA calculation makes no distinction between an abandon vs a short abandon.
 All abandons are considered in the formula.
 When disabled, the short abandons are subtracted from the abandon count in the denominator.

 As the service level calculation depends on an organization’s configured options, the final formula to calculate the service level is: